decretist/ICMCL17/proceedings/ICMCL17.markdown

 *calumniatus*; the feminine noun *calumnia* corresponding to the idea of calumny in the abstract; and the masculine noun *calumniator*.

-PIE does report three lemmas from this family among the 725 unique to the second-recension *dicta*: *calumnia*, *calumniator*, and *calumniatus*.
+PIE identifies three lemmas from this family among the 725 unique to the second-recension *dicta*: *calumnia*, *calumniator*, and *calumniatus*.
 It does not report the lemma *calumnior* because, as we shall see, the word *calumniantibus* appears in a first-recension *dictum* and, therefore, the verb form is not included in the list of lemmas unique to the second-recension *dicta*.[^14]

 The results reported by PIE are summarized in Table 1 below.
 The columns
 indicate:

 - the form of the word as it appears in the Friedberg edition,

-- the lemmatized form of the word returned by PIE,
+- the lemmatized form of the word identified by PIE,

 - the standard citation for the unit in which the word appears (e.g., C.2, q.3, d.p.c.8),